NUS-HPC-AI-Lab/VideoSys/docs/pab.md

 - **cross_threshold**: Set the range of diffusion steps within which cross-modal attention is applied.
   - Format: `[min_value, max_value]`

-- **cross_gap**: Number of steps to skip during broadcasting for cross-modal attention.
+- **cross_range**: Number of steps to skip during broadcasting for cross-modal attention.
   - Type: Integer

 #### Example Configuration